 The best things in life are free.
 That also goes for directory listings and local marketing.

 The most important place to market your local business is also free.
 That is, it’s free for the basic level of getting listed and seen in local searches.

-Creating a free Google My Business profile for your business is the essential first step.
+Creating a free Google Business Profile for your business is the essential first step.
 That is if you haven’t created one already.
 If you’re not sure, search Google for your business first.
 There’s nothing more harmful to your business than having multiple listings of your business.

-Your Google My Business.
-(GMB) profile should not be confused with the free page they give you with your profile.
-It’s not a good website and only has the same information as your Google My Business profile.
+Your Google Business Profile (GBP) should not be confused with the free page they give you with your profile.
+It’s not a good website and only has the same information as your Google Business Profile.
 You can create it but don’t rely on it as your website.

-Creating your free GMB profile will get your business seen in two extremely important places.
+Creating your free GBP profile will get your business seen in two extremely important places.